CRUDEM/bahmni-distro-hsc/README.md

 * Fixed lab tests with changed uuids

 ### Version 1.6.0
-* Deploy latest SSL certificate on production.
 * Fixed error on the HSC Dev clinical app occurred when logged in with FR locale.
 * Added missing Metronidazole to EMR.
 * Added Widal’s and Zeihl to the Blood sample.
 * Added Filariasis to blood sample type
 * Added procedures for new maxillofacial surgical procedures.
-* Ensured Odoo and OpenMRS checksums are backed up on production server.
 * Changed Spironolactone 50mg Units to Comprime(s).
 * Added consultation 'Odontology' in Odoo.
 * Added Direct and Indirect Bilirubin Lab Tests.